bhojpur/piro/README.md

 ### Git-hoster integration

-The Bhojpur Piro integrates with Git hosting platforms using its plugin system.
+The Bhojpur Piro integrates with standard Git hosting platforms using its plugin system.
 Currently, Bhojpur Piro ships with support for GitHub only ([plugins/github-repo](https://repositories.github.com/bhojpur/piro/tree/cw/repo-plugins/plugins/github-repo) and [plugins/github-trigger](https://repositories.github.com/bhojpur/piro/tree/cw/repo-plugins/plugins/github-trigger)).

 To add support for other Git hoster, the `github-repo` plugin is a good starting point.

 #### GitHub

-To use the Bhojpur Piro with GitHub you'll need a GitHub app.
+To use the Bhojpur Piro with the GitHub, you'll need a GitHub app.
 To create the app, please [follow the steps here](https://developer.repositories.github.com/apps/building-github-apps/creating-a-github-app/).

 When creating the app, please use following values: